FAQ

-Membership is open to children in grades 5 through 12 who want to play a wind or percussion instrument.
+Membership is open to children in grades 5 through 12 who want to play a wind, brass, or percussion instrument.
 The organization is not able to accommodate string instruments.
 Although primarily geared toward homeschool students, KCYB welcomes private school students whose school does not offer formal music education.
 More recently, we have opened membership to public school students who either do not have a formal music education opportunity at their school, or who wish to broaden their music education or level of challenge.

 The KCYB Fall Semester generally begins in mid-August and ends in mid-December.
 The Spring Semester generally begins in early-January and ends with the Spring Concert in April.

-Symphonic Band and Concert Band: $150 per semester per student
+Symphonic Band and Concert Band: $250 per semester per student

-Beginning Band: $100 per semester per student
+Intermediate Band and Beginner Band: $150 per semester per student

 Tuition is due at the beginning of each semester in August and January